mietek/pol/README.md

 If I type 12 D - I want to delete line 12.
 D must move lines 13-15 up one position and clear line 15: It sets up a DO-CONTINUE loop from stack+1 to 15.
 Each iteration it: constructs fields LINE and LINE-7 and shifts them (=C).
 Then it replaces line 15 with spaces.

 That's it.
 With 10 lines of code I can define a text-editor.
 It's not the most efficient possible, but it's fast enough and illustrates many points: In dealing with small amounts of text, you needn't be clever; let the machine do the work.
 The verb LINE is an extremely useful one; such useful verbs are invariably an empirical discovery.
-The verbs ,C and =C are the heart of the method; incidently, they only work on fields less than 64 characters.
+The verbs ,C and =C are the heart of the method; incidentally, they only work on fields less than 64 characters.
 Notice how one definition wants to reference another (R used by I and D; LINE used by all).
 Notice how I and D are similar yet different.
 And notice how a few verbs eliminate a lot of bookkeeping and let you concentrate on the problem and not the details.

 ## 6. Programs with output